pmazumder3927/udtube/README.md

 In `predict` mode, a previously trained model checkpoint (`model: ckpt_path: path/to/checkpoint.ckpt`) is used to label a CoNLL-U file using a previously trained checkpoint (`ckpt_path path/to/checkpoint.ckpt` from the command line).
-To make this work, one must also specify a custom callback which handles conversion to CoNLL-U. The following YAML snippet shows this in use.

-    trainer:
-      callbacks:
-      - class_path: udtube.callbacks.PredictionWriter
-        init_args:
-          predictions: /Users/Shinji/predictions.conllu
-          model_dir: /Users/Shinji/models
+One must specify the path where the predictions will be written.

     ...

-Note that specifying this callback when not running in `predict` mode will do nothing other than create an empty text file.
+    predict_path: /Users/Shinji/predictions.conllu
+    ...

 The following caveats apply: